seancfoley/IPAddress/ipaddress.md

 func (addr *IPv6Address) ToEUI(extended bool) (*MACAddress, addrerr.IncompatibleAddressError)
 ```

-In Java, there is another method in `IPv6AddressSection` that uses whatever part of the
+In the Java library, there is another method in `IPv6AddressSection` that uses whatever part of the
 interface identifier is included in the section to produce a MAC address
 section:
 ```java